TECHNICAL ARTICLES

 BAG FILTER

-- Coarse, abrasive or high-volume dust
+- Coarse and abrasive dust

-- Greater tolerance to temperature and fibrous dust
+- Greater tolerance to temperature

 - Low filter-media cost